 GFAA provides an indelible footprint for the stewardship of the best exhibitions produced each year

-In addition to the underlying educational messaging of recognizing the best exhibitions each year, we launched our first Educational Panels earlier this year, hosted by K&L Gates LLP.
+In addition to the underlying educational messaging of recognizing the best exhibitions each year, we launched our first Educational Panels in March 2018, hosted by K&L Gates LLP.
 We cover topics on the business of art, and the themes intertwined in our Global Planet and Global Humanity awards – with superb panelists from our Nominees and our own GFAA Judge, Dr. Joe Lin-Hill.
-The Education Committee is spearheaded by GFAA Executive Committee member Desiree Moore.

 At our recent Award Ceremony on March 8, 2018, over 30 of our Nominees attended – along with their families, friends, fans, gallerists and partners.